I’ve never seen a B2B company get to anything much under 18 months. — Steve Wood, B2B Serial Entrepreneur

 - Pros: Friends and family members will be more likely to invest because they know you better than other investors.
 Because they’re not professional investors, their expectations of return and the pressure they’ll give you will be a fraction of the pressure you’ll get from investment firms.
 This can both be good and bad.

-- Cons: If your startup works, your friends and family make money (Great!), but if it doesn’t… you run the risk of damaging important relationships in your life.
+- Cons: If your startup project works, your friends and family make money (Great!), but if it doesn’t… you run the risk of damaging important relationships in your life.
 Startups are risky, a lot of them fail to scale past early adopters, beware of raising money from family and friends.

 - Pros: There are a lot more angel investors than there are investment firms.
 Angel investors can be a nice hybrid between friends and family and an investment firm.
 Because they often were entrepreneurs themselves they can provide helpful mentorship.
 Angel investors generally don’t have the same timetable and expectations of return that VCs do.